Guide To Making Birth Injury Claims

-Cerebral Palsy can be caused by a medical professionals failure to correctly monitor the child during the birth.
+Cerebral Palsy can be caused by a medical professional's failure to correctly monitor the child during birth.
 This can lead to oxygen deprivation for the child (Hypoxia) and the effect this can have on a child can dictate their quality of life.
-This condition can impact the child’s brain function, mobility or both and result in life long care being required.
+This condition can impact the child’s brain function, mobility or both and result in lifelong care being required.

-There are a number of ways years can occur during childbirth but are most commonly as a result of a Mother being incorrectly coached through contractions or as a result of a traumatic forceps delivery.
+There are a number of ways tears can occur during childbirth but are most commonly as a result of a mother being incorrectly coached through contractions or as a result of a traumatic forceps delivery.
 The test is graded from a 1st degree to a 4th degree.
 1st degree tears are usually small and will heal over time.
-As the degree of the test progresses the larger they become and the more likely stitching will be required.
-3rd and 4th degree tears are often referred to as “front to back tears”and should not be occurring during childbirth as they can lead to bowel and sphincter issues if treated incorrectly.
+As the degree of the test progresses, the larger they become, and the more likely stitching will be required.
+3rd and 4th degree tears are often referred to as “front to back tears”, and should not be occurring during childbirth as they can lead to bowel and sphincter issues if treated incorrectly.

-Infections can be contracted by both Mother and Child as a result of Medical Negligence Childbirth.
-If a Mother’s waters have broken but the child is not delivered within a 24 hour period an infection can develop due to the lack of amniotic fluids surrounding the child.
-Common infections are E-coil, Group B Streptococci and Anaerobic Bacteria.
+Infections can be contracted by both Mother and Child as a result of medical negligence childbirth.
+If a Mother’s waters have broken but the child is not delivered within a 24-hour period an infection can develop due to the lack of amniotic fluids surrounding the child.
+Common infections are E-coli, Group B Streptococci and Anaerobic Bacteria.
 Infections can also occur in wounds caused by the childbirth if they are not treated correctly.

 When bringing new life into the world the last thing you would expect to happen is for one to end but this can occur due to negligence.
 The most common causes for someone to pass away during childbirth is severe blood loss and septic infections.
 If these are not treated correctly the consequences can be fatal.